-I am a Marie Sklodowska-Curie research fellow at Maastricht University investigating the cross-domain influence of musical rhythmic training on rhythm perception in language comprehension.
+I am a postdoc researcher at Maastricht University investigating the cross-domain influence of musical rhythmic training on rhythm perception in language comprehension.
 My training is in linguistics, computational linguistics and the neurobiology of language.
 I am fascinated by the brain, language, music, dance, rhythm.

 My research is motivated by theories in the neurobiology of language and realised in naturalistic experimental designs, so that the results provide insights about our everyday language experience.
 I am currently working on my MSCA fellowship project “The NEurobiology of RHYthm: effects of MUSical expertise on natural speech comprehension” NERHYMUS.
 In this blog I am documenting its progress.